ST34DY

 TOWEL SCRUNCHES

-Towel on floor.
-Curl toes to scrunch it toward you.
-2 min continuous.
+Curl toes to scrunch towel toward you.
+2 min.

 TOE YOGA